After Placement of Dental Implants

 For optimal healing, it is essential to adhere to the following directions for the first two weeks post-operatively.

-Immediately following procedure a small amount of bleeding is normal.
+Immediately the following procedure a small amount of bleeding is normal.
 This is generally controlled by keeping steady pressure on the bleeding area.
 We ask you to bite firmly on the gauze pad placed by the surgical assistant.
 Once home, the pad can be gently removed.
-Should oozing or bleeding continue after surgery, it may be stopped by gently biting on a roll of moist gauze for fifteen (15) minutes.
+Should oozing or bleeding continue after surgery, it may be stopped by gently biting on a roll of moist gauze for thirty (30) minutes.
 If the bleeding does not stop after doing this, our office should be contacted.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the outside of the cheek in the area of surgery.
 Applying ice for 30 minutes on, then 30 minutes off, will aid in controlling swelling for the first 24 hours, but will not prevent it completely.
-An elevated head rest (extra pillow) should be used during the first two nights of rest post-operatively to also help reduce swelling.
+An elevated headrest (extra pillow) should be used during the first two nights of rest post-operatively to also help reduce swelling.

 Only liquids (gelatin, pudding, soup, applesauce, ice cream yogurt, etc.) are advised during the first two days following surgery in order to avoid food particles from lodging in the wound.
 Semi-liquid foods (mashed potatoes, pancakes, eggs, soft pasta, etc.) may be added to the diet on the third day.
-You may resume normal diet after the first week.
-Avoid crunchy, hard foods like popcorn, nuts and chips for one week following surgery.
+You may resume a normal diet after the first week.
+Avoid crunchy, hard foods like popcorn, nuts, and chips for one week following surgery.
 Smoking and consumption of alcoholic beverages should be avoided.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.